withastro/astro/packages/integrations/image/README.md

 Source for the original image file.

-For images located in your project's `src`: use the file path relative to the `src` directory. (e.g. `src="../assets/source-pic.png"`)

 For remote images, provide the full URL. (e.g. `src="https://astro.build/assets/blog/astro-1-release-update.avif"`)

+For images located in your project's `src/`: use the file path relative to the `src/` directory. (e.g. `src="../assets/source-pic.png"`)

-For images located in your `public` directory: use the URL path relative to the `public` directory. (e.g. `src="/images/public-image.jpg"`).
+For images located in your `public/` directory: use the URL path relative to the `public` directory. (e.g. `src="/images/public-image.jpg"`).
 These work like remote images.

 #### alt